clement-alexandre/TotemBionet/README.md

 To stop the container and shutdown the server, use

-    make stop
+    make down

+## Documentations

+To read the documentations, run `make doc` and then, open http://localhost:8080.

 ## Uninstall

-If you want to remove the docker image from your computer, just run `make remove`
+If you want to remove the docker image from your computer, just run `make remove`.

 ## Contribute

 Check the [CONTRIBUTING.md](CONTRIBUTING.md) to contribute.

-If you just want to add your private library for your personal use, read the [PRIVATE_EXTENSION.md](PRIVATE_EXTENSION.md).

 ## License